maxkleiner/PascalCoin/README.md

 ### Donations

-Please consider a donation to the inventor of PascalCoin, Albert Molina.
+Please consider a donation to the inventor of Pascal, Albert Molina.

 #### BitCoin:

 Send donations to `16K3HCZRhFUtM8GdWRcfKeaa6KsuyxZaYk`

-#### PascalCoin
+#### Pascal

 Send donations to account: `0-10`